 I like Ibram Kendi’s definition of anti-racism which is someone who supports an antiracist policy through their actions or expresses an idea based in antiracism.
 What do you think and do on a daily basis that supports or dismantles white supremacy and supports or challenges anti-racist policies?
 What if it is really indifference of most individuals on a daily basis that maintains white supremacy rather than extremists that are explicitly racist.

 Do you want to dive deeper into these topics?
 Start to unpack your racial conditioning and start to commit to anti-racism in your daily life.
 Check out some of the videos created by Dr. Nathalie Edmond and the anti-racism resource page.
 Sign up for one of the upcoming anti-racism workshops.
-Set up a consultation for your team.
-Check out Dr. Edmond reading the untold story of racism by Ruth King which might be something you adapt to talk to your children about racism.
+Finally, set up a consultation for your therapy staff, yoga instruction, educational team and more.

 Part of what I have learned from Eastern philosophy is this concept of metta meditation.
 This is also known as loving kindness meditation.
 You repeat a couple of phrases and wish yourself well, a loved one well, and someone who is difficult in your life or caused you harm.
 The idea is to have the intention of wishing this person well.
 Sometimes it is easy to say it and sometimes it is difficult.
 Ultimately when we hold on to anger, it stops being healthy and can make us sick.
 I wish people well so that I don’t hold on to their pain and hate.